Cheruspee/byteguard-security-headers/README.md

 # ByteGuard.SecurityHeaders ![NuGet Version](https://img.shields.io/nuget/v/ByteGuard.SecurityHeaders)

-**ByteGuard.SecurityHeaders** is a lightweight security-focused middleware package for adding a baseline set of security response headers to **ASP.NET Core REST APIs**.
+**ByteGuard.SecurityHeaders** is a lightweight security-focused middleware package for adding a baseline set of security response headers to **ASP.NET Core projects**.

 It gives you:

-- A single `app.UseDefaultSecurityHeaders()` call to apply sane defaults
+- A single `app.UseDefaultApiSecurityHeaders()` call to apply sane defaults
 - OWASP-inspired header values based on the REST Security Cheat Sheet
 - An `Enforce` option to ensure the standard values are applied even if set elsewhere